-YES.
 Voters can register to vote or update their information ONLINE.
-Voters must have a valid Arizona Driver's License or non-driver State ID to register online.
+To register online, voters must have a valid Arizona Driver's License or non-driver State ID.

 Election Day Registration

-NO. Contact your state representatives and ask them to allow all Arizona voters to register to vote at their polling place on Election Day.
+Ask your state representatives to pass legislation which will allow voters to register at their polling place on Election Day.